Game

 1. Would you rather eat a carrot or an apple?
 Do squats or reach low for picking carrots or jump or reach high as if picking an apple from a tree branch.

 3. If you were a rocket, would you want your fuel to give you a powerful blastoff or a weak blastoff?
-Flex and show off your muscles for a powerful blastoff or move loose like a noodle for a weak blastoff.
+Flex and show off your muscles for a powerful blastoff or move loosely like a noodle for a weak blastoff.

 Educate